Respected across the country and around the world.

 We also offer individual courses online.
 Please check with the individual departments.

-Successful completion of online courses requires participating students to be independent and collaborative learners who are disciplined and able to dedicate sufficent time to their course work.
+Successful completion of online courses requires participating students to be independent and collaborative learners who are disciplined and able to dedicate sufficient time to their course work.
 Online courses typically follow the semester calendar, with assignments and assessments posted on a regular basis.
 Prospective online students should consider whether the format and time demands of an online course are conducive to their lifestyles before registering for a course.